 How to Compile PHP Modules

-When developing PHP with ServBay, you may need to compile and install additional PHP modules to extend PHP's functionality.
-This article will explain how to compile PHP modules in the ServBay environment, specifically including the compilation of the imagick
+When developing PHP with ServBay, you may need to compile and install additional PHP modules to extend its functionality.
+This article will guide you on how to compile PHP modules in the ServBay environment, specifically focusing on compiling the imagick

 and sqlsrv